 Opioids trigger the central nervous system to produce feelings of euphoria.
 But the pain pill problem is growing in the U.S. at a quickening pace.
+If you are a pain pill addict, there are many kinds of opioid addiction treatment programs available to help you get sober.
 How does euphoria happen in the body?
 We review the brain chemistry behind opioid use and its risks for addiction here.
 Then, we invite your question about opioids in the comments section at the end.

 Opioid chemistry and use

 Opioids are prescribed by physicians to treat moderate to severe pain.
 They works by changing the way the brain and nervous system respond to pain.
 While prescription drugs for pain may be helpful if they are used properly, taking opioids without a doctor’s approval and supervision can be habit forming and dangerous.

 Opioids psychoactive ingredients: What’s in opioids?

 Opioids belongs to a class of narcotic medications called “opiates”.
 However, this type of medication is man-made version of the natural compound found in opium and is technically called an “opioid”.
 They are mainly use for pain, including pain with a neuropathic component.

 Opioids and central nervous system effects

 The main therapeutic action of opioids is analgesia, or pain relief.
 However, opioids also produce respiratory depression through direct activity at respiratory centers in the brain stem.
 They can also depress the cough reflex by direct effect on the center of the medulla.
 Other pharmacological effects of opioids include anxiolysis, euphoria and feelings of relaxation.
 All of these effects are mediated by receptors (notably μ and k) in the central nervous system for endogenous opioids – like compounds such as endorphins and enkephalins.

 Getting high on opioids